alecolo129/eid-revocation-rs/accumulator/README.md

 This package contains an implementation of a pairing-based accumulator, based on the work of [Ngu05](https://link.springer.com/chapter/10.1007/978-3-540-30574-3_19).

-## Features
-This package is built on top of the ALLOSAUR [implementation](https://github.com/sam-jaques/allosaurust) of Sam Jaques with some substantial changes, notably:

-- removed support for non-membership witnesses (update was broken in [this paper](https://link.springer.com/chapter/10.1007/978-3-030-75539-3_12)) and perform updates only on deletions as in [KB21](https://ieeexplore.ieee.org/abstract/document/9505229) (Section IV);

-- Optimized creation and evaluation of update polynomials (see `utils::msm` and `key::create_coefficients`);

-- Efficient membership proof without pairings on the holder side as in [TZ23](https://link.springer.com/chapter/10.1007/978-3-031-30589-4_24) (see `proof.rs`);

-- Support for fast keyed update of many witnesses using window multiplication (see `accumulator::update_assign`);

 ## Content
 This package contains the following files: